sherazahmedvaival/k8s-calico-oss-onprem-install/README.md

 Run 'kubectl get nodes' on the control-plane to see this node join the cluster.
 ```

-4. Login to the other workers and repeat steps 2 and 3.
+3. Login to the other workers and repeat steps 2

 ##### Only Master node